andreasgerstmayr/littleRunner/docs/_build/html/_sources/intro/intro.txt

 * Secret Maryo Chronicles [#]_
 * SuperTux [#]_
 * Dropline Neu! [#]_
+* IronPython [#]_

-for licensing their games/icon sets under GPL, which allows me to use their images/icons.
+for licensing their games/icon sets/programs under GPL (IronPython: MS-PL), which allows me to use parts of their projects.

 .. rubric:: Footnotes